microsoft/TypeScript-New-Handbook/chapters/Classes.md

 ### Special Static Names

+It's generally not safe/possible to overwrite properties from the `Function` prototype.
 Because classes are themselves functions that can be invoked with `new`, certain `static` names can't be used.
 Function properties like `name`, `length`, and `call` aren't valid to define as `static` members: